ResearchHub/web/.context/api-integration.md

 ## Directives
 - Use next/Link component whenever rendering a component that redirects to another page
 - Use Button component whenever rendering a button
+- Refactor rather than adding new code when possible

 ## Technologies used in the project (next.js)
 - TypeScript